Oil prices near levels last seen in 2014/2015 as market tightens

 In the United States, crude oil inventories fell by 5 million barrels in the week to Dec.
 29 to 427.8 million barrels, industry group the American Petroleum Institute said on Wednesday.

-Potentially undermining the trend towards tighter market conditions is U.S. oil production, which has risen by almost 16 percent since mid-2016, hitting 9.75 million barrels per day (bpd) at the end of last year.
+Potentially undermining the trend towards tighter market conditions is U.S. oil production C-OUT-T-EIA, which has risen by almost 16 percent since mid-2016, hitting 9.75 million barrels per day (bpd) at the end of last year.